-What makes trusting God so hard is sin.
-Sin is when we turn away from God and try to figure things out on our own.
-We are no longer in union with God (disunion).
+Sin is when we turn away from God.
+We may feel we can do things on our own without God's help.
+This is when we are no longer in union with God (disunion).
+Sin makes us doubt God and His plan.